Relevant person privacy notice

 - East Midlands Ambulance Service NHS Trust

 - Leicester City Clinical Commissioning Group

-The SLP also includes partners from the private and voluntary sectors, including victim and witness support services.
+The Leicester Community Safety Partnership also includes partners from the private and voluntary sectors, including victim and witness support services.
 We may also share information to enable us to comply with court orders and other legal obligations.

 If this is necessary, we will only share the minimum amount of personal data needed for this purpose.

 If we feel that it is necessary to share your personal data with professionals to ensure you or someone you work with is safeguarded from harm, we rely upon the provisions of the Safeguarding Vulnerable Groups Act 2006 and Children Act 1989 and 2004.